achen353/Face-Mask-Detector/README.md

 - `<dataset>` should be of `str` type; accepted values are `MFN` and `RMFD` with default value `MFN`

 ## Dash App Demo
-The demo of the app is available [here](https://face-mask-detection-300106.wl.r.appspot.com).
+The demo of the app is available [here](https://face-mask-detection-300106.wl.r.appspot.com); it is still under testing.

 ### Run the app yourself
 1. Modify `app.run_server(host='0.0.0.0', port=8080, debug=True)` to `app.run_server(debug=True)`: